-Rhode Island Transit Master Plan (2020) www.transitforwardri.com
+Rhode Island Transit Master Plan (2020)

+www.transitforwardri.com

-Also approved in December 2020, the Transit Master Plan (TMP) performs a comprehensive analysis on the condition, needs, and future solutions to the transit network and works within the same 20-year horizon as the Long-Range Transportation Plan and Bicycle Mobility Plan.
-The TMP sets out to achieve four major goals: make transit attractive and compelling, connect people to life's activities, grow the economy and improve quality of life, and ensure financial and environmental sustainability.
+Also approved in December 2020, The Transit Master Plan (TMP) performs a comprehensive analysis on the condition, needs, and future solutions to the transit network and works within the same 20-year horizon as the Long Range Transportation Plan and Bicycle Mobility Plan.
+The TMP sets out to achieve four major goals: Make transit attractive and compelling, connect people to life's activities, grow the economy and improve quality of life, and ensure financial and environmental sustainability.
 The plan hopes to guide investments to provide transit riders with faster services in dedicated lanes, investments in stops and regional hubs, and increased transit frequency.
+More information for this plan can be found at transitforwardri.com.